The primary objective is to develop a machine learning model for classifying asteroid orbits.

 The error term fits the neural network to the training instances of the data set.
 The regularization term makes the model more stable and improves generalization.

-The optimization algorithm searches for the neural network parameters which minimize the loss index.
+The optimization algorithm searches for the neural network parameters that minimize the loss index.
 The quasi-Newton method is chosen here.

 5. Model selection